yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global

 ??? example  "Land units may cross [terrainName] tiles after the first [baseUnitFilter] is earned"
-	Example: "Land units may cross [terrainName] tiles after the first [Melee] is earned"
+	Example: "Land units may cross [Forest] tiles after the first [Melee] is earned"

 	Applicable to: Global